-It’s the #1 reason would-be gap year travellers think they can’t embark on some epic worldwide trip...
+It’s the #1 reason would-be gap year travellers think they can’t embark on a worldwide trip...

 You don’t have enough money, therefore you can’t go travelling.